celestiaorg/knuu/README.md

 2. Run `go mod tidy` to download the dependencies.

-3. Create a file called `main_test.go` with the following content to initialize knuu:
+3. Create a file called `main_test.go` with the following content to initialize Knuu:

     ```go
     package main